microsoft/ark/docs/install.md

     make -j ut
     ```

     **NOTE:** currently unit tests require at least 4 GPUs in the system for communication tests.
+GPUs also need to be peer-to-peer accessible (e.g., on the same PCIe switch or using NVLink).

     Lock GPU clock frequency for stable test results: